 Businesses have a lot to gain by pushing past these biases.
 Beyond diversity initiatives and political correctness, recruiting more women is just common sense.
 By expanding the talent pool you draw from, you can make better hires and fill positions faster.

-Rethinking Our Perspective – and Eliminating Bias
+Rethinking Our Perspective on Blue-Collar jobs – and Eliminating Bias

-For decades now, most people have assumed that women do not want blue collar jobs.
+For decades now, most people have assumed that women do not want blue-collar jobs.
 However, the data shows that’s simply not true.
 More and more women are entering blue-collar positions, and we’d bet money this trend will only continue.
 As such, we have to take these assumptions and throw them out the window.

 We’ve talked before about how companies need to keep an open mind about college degrees.
 In the same manner, we must keep an open mind regarding someone’s gender – we can’t assume someone does or does not want a job based on their identity.

 It’s not about political correctness, but being better recruiters.

 We simply can’t afford to disqualify any more candidates than we have to.